Ongoing support

 When something needs action, you're not left interpreting changelogs alone.
 Our team knows the system and can advise or remediate.

-The Radar is not a ping service or a status page.
-It’s how Kipanga maintains contextual awareness of the services your build depends on — combining automated monitoring with a human team that understands your architecture.
+The Radar is how Kipanga maintains contextual awareness of the services your build depends on — combining automated change tracking with a human team that understands your architecture.

 What you get